This is the new 2013 Christmas Gnome tree ornament.

 1. Scribe lines on one of the pieces of plywood 1/4" apart with a knife, from top to bottom.

-3. Place the scribed piece of plywood behind the cut out arched doorway.
+2. Layout and cut arched door way in the pine.
+Leave 1/4" sides and top to the doorway.3.
+Place the scribed piece of plywood behind the cut out arched doorway.
 Trace the inside of the arched doorway on the scribed plywood and cut the door out.

 4. Trace the outside of the arch onto the remaining piece of plywood, and cut.